 Identification of co-regulated gene clusters with two NRPS BGCs.

-The Minimycin/dudomycin iModulon contains core biosynthetic genes for two NRPS BGCs predicted by antiSMASH, minimycin (also known as oxazinomycin) and a dudomycin-like (Figure 4A and 4B).
+The Minimycin/dudomycin iModulon contains core biosynthetic genes for two NRPS BGCs predicted by antiSMASH, minimycin (also known as oxazinomycin) and dudomycin-like (Figure 4A and 4B).
 This iModulon is downregulated under salinity stress in minimal media (Figure 4C).
 In addition to the two BGCs, this iModulon contains two additional gene clusters, one that appears to be involved in amino acid transport, with genes such as ilvE, aminotransferase, and tryptophan 2,3-dioxygenases, and one that contains genes such as ectB, SidA/IucD/PvdA family monooxygenase, and an AMP-binding enzyme, suggesting these gene clusters may be important for the biosynthesis and transport of necessary components of the biosynthesis of minimycin and the dudomycin-like.

 iModulons involving the NRPS BGCs minimycin/dudomycin, cyclofaulknamycin-1 and NRPS BGC-14 and two iModulons related to the transcription of paulomycin, a polyketide synthase (PKS)-like BGC, cluster with iron limitation-related iModulons of other species in the iModulome (Figure 4D).
 Core genes of this cluster of iModulons are orthologous of Fur regulated and iron dependent genes in E. coli involved in the enterobactin biosynthesis pathway, such as entA, entB, entC, entE, entF, ybdZ, and fhuE.
 Additional core genes include orthologs to phzC1 and pvdD, which encode for the phenazine biosynthesis protein phzC, and pyoverdine synthetase D, respectively, in P. aeruginosa (Figure 4E).